JvanKatwijk/qt-1090/README.md

 --------------------------------------------------------------------------

 A major reason to use a different http library is the plan to make the software available under Windows.
+The zipped folder contains a DLL implementing the http library.

 On the todo list:

 * a.
-Make the software available under Windows
-* b.
 Generate an AppImage for use under Linux (x64) and the RPI 2/3

 ---------------------------------------------------------------------------
 Copyrights